traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11f.client-grid-with-html-controls.answers.md

  3. Turn on sorting on *ALL* columns
     -- Define a class variable called defaultColumnDef -- The type is ColDef
-    -- Initialize it so that flex = 1, sortable = true, filter = true, floatingFilter = true
+    -- Initialize it so that flex = 1, sortable = true

         public defaultColumnDef: ColDef = {
           flex: 1,
-          floatingFilter: true,
-          filter: true,
           sortable: true,           // All columns are sortable }